Equipping vulnerable people to adapt to a changing climate

 - manage changing season patterns and adapt their farming practices;

-- get better access to information on technologies and skills through linking with governments and other service provides;
+- get better access to information on technologies and skills ;

-- empowering themselves through strengthening community organisations to plan for their own future development.
+- empower themselves to plan for their own future development.

-At national and international levels Practical Action is lobbying for fair, ambitious and legally binding policies to reduce emissions, encourage sustainable development and fund adaptation.
+At national and international levels Practical Action lobbies for fair, ambitious and legally binding policies to reduce emissions, encourage sustainable development and fund adaptation.

-Our technical information service, Practical Answers, offers free downloads on a range of topics related to environment and adaptation to climae change.
+Our technical information service, Practical Answers, offers free downloads on a range of topics related to environment and adaptation to climate change.

 We also have a technical enquiry service where anyone working in poverty reduction, or on small-scale technology projects, can ask a question and receive a response from our local experts free of charge.

 Our consultancy arm, Practical Action Consulting (PAC), helps communities build on their skills and knowledge to assist them reduce and manage the risks they face, and adapt to meet the challenges of current climate variability and climate change.